TautvydasVck/Teltonika_event-reporting-testing/README.md

 ## Prerequisites
 - Installed sshpass utility
 For ubuntu command `sudo apt install sshpass` can be used.
-- The device that is being tested should be tested on fresh settings
-* *It is recommended to create a profile if current devices settings are important.* *
+- The device that is being tested should be tested on fresh settings *It is recommended to create a profile if current devices settings are important.*
 - Installed additional python packages:
     - paramiko `pip install paramiko`
     - requests `pip install requests`
+## File, Folder structure
+event-report-test.py -> Main automatic test program file structure.json -> JSON configuration file structure
-## File structure
+## Configuration file structure
+*explain config file*
 ## To create and activate virtual environment
 Virtual environment is used if it is not wanted to install packages globally
 - Install virtualenv `python3 -m pip install virtualenv`